smartbone-org/SmartBone-2/docs/smartbone.md

 - Rope will keep the bones distance between 0 and their rest length and is always pulled downwards

+### Wind

+Wind can be controlled via GlobalWind (MatchWorkspaceWind must be true) or through attributes in Lighting.

+- \[*Number*\] WindStrength - The "density" of the air, this is used regardless of MatchWorkspaceWind.

+- \[*Number*\] WindSpeed - The speed which wind travels at, only important if MatchWorkspaceWind is false.

+- \[*Vector3*\] WindDirection - The direction in which the wind travels, only important if MatchWorkspaceWind is false.

+WindStrength controls the amplitude of the wind, WindSpeed also controls the amplitude of the wind, WindSpeed controls the frequency of the wind,

+For example if you wanted more flowy wind you would have a lower wind speed with a higher wind strength.

 ---
 ### Attributes